Town Commission

 When Natasha isn't showing property or transporting her busy kids to their activities, you'll find her jogging along A1A, going to the beach, or boating around the beautiful waterways.

-Vice Mayor David Stern was appointed to the office of Vice Mayor in March of 2023.
+Vice Mayor David Stern was elected to the office of Vice Mayor in March of 2024.

 David and his wife Judy have lived in Highland Beach at the Highlands Place condominium since 2000.
 They have two married sons and five grandchildren.